The Best Apps for RVing: Proven Reliable Resources

 Google Maps

-We RV full-time and love spending time boondocking off-grid.
-With this, we have to be careful about where we are going so we can do our best to not get stuck.
 While we use RV Life for navigation, we use Google Maps on satellite view to get an idea of what the areas look like where we are thinking about staying at.

 These aerial views can help us see how the roads look and how big the sites are before pulling down any road that might not accommodate our large size.
+This can also come in really handy when planning fuel stops or lunch pit stops on long travel days.

 Cost: FREE